synergy-design-system/synergy-design-system/packages/docs/src/static/migration-synergy-v3.md

 > ⚠️ **Migration in progress:** Some features may not be fully implemented yet.
 See the [GitHub migration board](https://github.com/orgs/synergy-design-system/projects/2/views/37) for updates.

+> It is currently not advised to use the new version in production, as we are still finalizing the migration process.
+> However, you can start preparing your codebase for the upcoming changes.

 ---

 ## Migration Checklist: Quick Overview